See why our Trampoline Fitness Class has taken the nation by storm.

 It’s great for your heart - like any aerobic exercise, jumping gets your heart to increase the rate at which it pumps blood around your body.
 It also strengthens the muscles needed for a healthy cardiovascular system.

 Jumping gives the same benefits as jogging in a third of the time - Nasa (yes, Nasa!) studies show that jumping on a trampoline for 10 minutes is equivalent to a 30-minute run.
+It's can also be trampoline dance fitness too!

 It’s easy on your joints - trampolining is a low-impact exercise, because the bouncy mat absorbs the force when you land, preventing jarring of your ankles, knees, hips and spine.
 It’s easier on your joints than running or jogging.

 It helps you build strong bones - repetitive jumping puts your bones under a small amount of stress, which is needed to encourage them to build up mineral content.
 This increases the density of your bones and reduces your chance of developing conditions such as osteoporosis.
+It's a big thumbs upo for adult trampoline classes.

 It builds strong muscles - jumping strengthens the muscles in your legs, as they work hard to push you upwards.
 With repetitive jumping, your muscles have to contract more often than they do with most other exercises, which increases their stamina.
+Build your trampoline muscles!

 It helps with co-ordination - you need to concentrate to maintain balance, achieve different positions, jump high and prepare for the next position – all at once.
 Practising this improves motor skills and helps with co-ordination.